Zi-Ang-LIU/MPEPSO/README.md

 This is a MATLAB source code of MPEPSO 1.0.

-Please download the CEC 2014 test suite.
+1. Please download and install the CEC 2014 test suite.

-Please execute main.m
+2. Please execute main.m